mirac/ctis256-project/README.md

 # Used Languages, Freamworks, Tools, etc.
 In this project ue used PHP, MySQL, JavaScript, jQuery, jQuery Toast, AJAX, Bootstrap and FontAwesome; as Version Control System, we used Git.<br>

-As tools we used PhpStorm and DataGrip.<br>
+As IDEs we used PhpStorm and DataGrip.<br>

 Additionally, to collect data we wrote a script to collect title, price, image URL and brand from hepsiburada.com.